alexpls/alexplescan.com/content/about/_index.md

 I started writing software professionally (as in getting paid for it) about 12 years ago.
 Before that, I spent a few years doing it unprofessionally (as in *trying* to get paid for it).
 During this time I've worked across a broad range of products, stacks, and disciplines... but I always return to the web as my favourite platform.

-By day I work at [Zendesk](https://zendesk.com), where I spend most of my time on the big and beautiful Ruby on Rails codebase that supports our Support product.
+By day, I work at [Zendesk](https://zendesk.com), where I spend most of my time on the big and beautiful Ruby on Rails codebase that supports our Support product.
-If you've recently asked a business for help and received an email response with "Delivered by Zendesk" in the footer, there's a high chance your request passed through something I've contributed to.

 By night, I maintain a few personal projects.
 [Mailgrip](https://mailgrip.io) is my main one.
 If you're a cool person that's into RSS (what cool person isn't?) you should give it a try!